-TSO is developing a groundbreaking renewable-energy project in Burkina Faso, West Africa called the Solar Village of the Future.
-We plan to fabricate and install a modular, solar-powered nanogrid (the “Power Hub”) in the village of Pâ, providing affordable and reliable electricity to villagers so they can pursue economic opportunities.
-The ultimate goal of the project is to demonstrate that clean energy can be used as a means to poverty reduction.
+In January 2019, TSO launched a ground-breaking, renewable-energy project in Burkina Faso, West Africa called the Solar Village of the Future.
+Together with our partners, TSO fabricated and installed a modular, solar-powered nanogrid (the “Power Hub”) in the village of Pâ, providing affordable and reliable electricity to villagers so they can pursue economic opportunities.
+The goal of the project is to demonstrate that clean energy delivered by containerized solar generators, combined with solar-friendly, light industrial and retail appliances, can be used as a means to poverty reduction.

-Initially, the Power Hub will consist of a solar array installed above a 20-foot shipping container.
-The container will be used for battery storage, office space, and a retail kiosk.
-There will be a shaded communal courtyard in the front for socializing and commerce, and an industrial zone (for agricultural milling) in the back, which will be fenced for security purposes.
+The Power Hub consists of a 6.5 kW solar array installed above a 20-foot shipping container.
+The container is designed for battery storage, office space, and a retail kiosk.
+There is a shaded communal courtyard in the front for socializing and commerce, and an industrial zone (for agricultural milling) in the back.

 This project has the potential to have far-reaching implications.
 Ninety-seven percent of rural Burkinabes live off the grid and ninety percent rely on biomass (firewood and charcoal) as their main energy source.
 Burkina’s government has no immediate plans to extend its electrical grid services throughout the Pâ district.
-Once our model has been proven (demonstrating that clean energy can be used as a means to poverty-reduction), it can be replicated in villages across Burkina Faso, and beyond, providing income security and environmental sustainability for future generations of African citizens.
+TSO’s model demonstrates that clean energy can be used as a means to poverty-reduction and that it can be replicated in villages across Burkina Faso, and beyond, providing income security and environmental sustainability for future generations of African citizens.